Lawyers’ Fund for Client Compensation

 Notification of decision

-Once the Committee has decided to recommend approval or denial of a claim to Council, the claimant will be notified in writing of the Committee’s decision or recommendation, and of the date when Council will review the recommendation and make its decision, if appropriate.
-If an applicant is dissatisfied with the Committee’s recommendation, he or she may make submissions to Council, with or without legal representation, by filing written notice to this effect with the Society’s Executive Director at least ten days prior to the date for review of the claim by Council.
+Once the Committee has made a decision regarding a claim, the claimant will be notified in writing of the Committee’s decision or recommendation, and of the date when Council will review the recommendation and make its decision, if appropriate.
+If an applicant is dissatisfied with the Committee’s recommendation, he or she may make submissions to Council.

 When a claim is approved, the applicant receives written notification and will be required to complete an Assignment of Claim and Release, prepared by the Society, before receiving the Compensation Fund claim cheque.